 Mexico becoming Nissan's export hub for Americas: CEO

-AGUASCALIENTES, Mexico (Reuters) - Japan's Nissan Motor Co Ltd (7201.T) will be producing 1 million cars in Mexico by 2016, cementing Mexico's position as export hub for Nissan in the Americas, Chief Executive Carlos Ghosn told Reuters on Tuesday as he inaugurated a $2 billion plant.
+AGUASCALIENTES, Mexico (Reuters) - Nissan Motor Co Ltd (7201.T) will build 1 million cars in Mexico by 2016, cementing the country's position as the export hub for the Japanese automaker in the Americas, Chief Executive Carlos Ghosn told Reuters as he inaugurated a $2 billion plant.

-Most of the cars from the new plant in Aguascalientes in central Mexico will be sent by rail to destinations throughout the Americas.
+Most of the cars from the new plant in Aguascalientes in central Mexico will be sent by rail to destinations throughout North and South America.

 A staff of 3,000 in the light, airy plant filled with rows of shiny yellow robots will produce one car every 38 seconds, in partnership with Nissan's other Aguascalientes plant.

-"We like Mexico because it allows us to be competitive," Ghosn said in an interview at the plant.
-"It's not only about cost, it's also about quality and it's about responsiveness - capacity to respond to variation of the market very quickly."
+"We like Mexico because it allows us to be competitive," Ghosn said in an interview at the plant on Tuesday.
+"It's not only about cost, it's also about quality and it's about responsiveness - capacity to respond to variation of the market very quickly.

 Daimler is discussing "different strategies" for building the next-generation compacts in Mexico with partner Renault-Nissan, a top Daimler executive said late last month.